CBussom/TeleTag/Weekly Reports/Weekly Report(11-08).md

 ## This Week's Goals
 1. Improving the GUI currently in place
 2. Get the Bluetooth to work fully meaning fix the app from crashing whenever we click on a device to connect to.
 3. Be able to connect to other devices and communicate between the two.
+4. Make all ViewModels access data from 1 place

 # *Individual Team Contributions*